7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 4. Focus on user experience

 ECM system deployments that focus on people as much as technology can pay off in user adoption.
-Content managers should consider all potential users and determine how the new systems and processes may differ from their old ones.
+Content managers should consider all potential users and determine how the new systems and processes might differ from their old ones.

 Also, organizations should tune performance during development and early rollout to ensure users can quickly find relevant content in the system.
 An ECM system's search engine should retrieve information employees need without frustration.
 Although full-text search improves content findability, tuning with metadata, synonyms and predictive analytics can optimize the search process and its results.